 Yet the crypto world is still highly obscure, its values and adoption murky.
-That’s enough to scare any trader who wants in on the action yet hesitant upon realizing risks that are not easily understood nor calculated.
-Fortunately, there’s a lower-cost and regulated way to enter the market: Micro Bitcoin Futures, to be launched on May 3, 2021 by the CME Group Inc.
+That’s enough to scare any trader who wants in on the action yet is hesitant upon realizing risks that are not easily understood nor calculated.
+However, there’s a lower-cost and regulated way to enter the market: Micro Bitcoin Futures, to be launched on May 3, 2021, by the CME Group Inc.

 What Are Micro Bitcoin Futures?

 Traders who want to speculate on bitcoin without actually holding the crypto itself can use the futures market to gain exposure to the asset.
 Standard bitcoin futures have surged over the last year as investors have begun piling into the actual cryptocurrency.

 Yet, bitcoin futures may not be as accessible to traders with smaller accounts.
 It may be discouraging to those who are interested in bitcoin via derivatives but aren’t comfortable with the size of the exposure that standard bitcoin futures offer.

 So, the solution is to “go smaller,” and Micro Bitcoin Futures (MBT) may provide an answer to that demand.
 Like other futures contracts, CME Micro Bitcoin Futures are traded on margin–borrowed money.

 That allows you to control a larger position with relatively little money down.
 Again, that’s a two-sided blade that can work in your favor, or against you, depending on the direction of the asset and the size of your positions.

 - Micro Bitcoin Futures are a tenth of the size of your standard bitcoin futures.